badadiss/iot-arduino-weather-station/README.md

 	- **www.yourwebsite.domain**

-- Or, you can create a subdomain and put the PHP inside the subdomain code folder, and it will be accessible through:
-	- **www.yoursubdomain.yourwebsite.domain**

-- Or, you can create a folder and put the PHP code inside it, and it will be accessible through:
-	- **www.yourwebsite.domain/foldername**

 ### 3. Arduino Web Client

 To configure the server ther arduino connects to, in the file **Arduino_client.ino**, lines 42 and 44 will take the address of your own server.
 This address can either be a normal webdomain or an IP Address.